-One of LVMH’s top executives, Pietro Beccari has succeeded Sidney Toledano as chief executive of Dior in one of the biggest executive reshuffles at LVMH.
+One of LVMH’s top executives, Pietro Beccari has succeeded Sidney Toledano as chief executive of Christian Dior Couture in one of the biggest executive reshuffles at LVMH.

 Prior to joining LVMH in 2006, Becarri served in number of positions for a diverse range of companies including British FMCG Reckitt Bensicker, Italian dairy group Parmalat and German manufacturing company Henkel where he acted as corporate vice-president of haircare.